 The principles are designed to preserve the innovative and robust advertising ecosystem that supports the vast array of free online content in Canada, and the ability to deliver relevant advertising to consumers, in a manner consistent with applicable Canadian privacy laws.

 The Education principle calls for entities to participate in efforts to educate individuals and businesses about online interest-based advertising.
-In an effort to educate consumers, a consumer-focused campaign will be launched by the DAAC to help educate the public about the principles, what online interest-based advertising is, and how to opt out.

-The Transparency principle calls for clear, meaningful and prominent notice to consumers about data collection and use practices associated with online interest-based advertising.
+The Transparency principle calls for clear, meaningful, and prominent notice to consumers about data collection and use practices associated with online interest-based advertising.
 The principle sets out requirements for enhanced notice on the page where data is collected through links embedded in or around advertisements, or on the webpage itself.

 The Consumer Control principle provides consumers with an ability to choose whether data is collected and used for online interest-based advertising purposes.
 This choice will be available through various means, including a link from the notice provided on the webpages where data is collected.

-The Consumer Control principle also requires that “Service Providers”, a term that includes internet access service providers (ISPs) and providers of desktop applications and software such as web browsers and toolbars, provide a means for consumers to exercise choice with respect to the collection and use of that data for online interest-based advertising.
+The Consumer Control principle also requires that “Service Providers” – a term that includes internet access service providers (ISPs) and providers of desktop applications and software such as web browsers and toolbars – provide a means for consumers to exercise choice with respect to the collection and use of that data for online interest-based advertising.

 The Data Security principle calls for entities to provide appropriate security for, and limited retention of, data collected and used for online interest-based advertising purposes.
-Additional requirements are in place to address the treatment of IBA data by Service Providers under this Principle as well.
+Additional requirements are in place to address the treatment of IBA data by Service Providers under this principle as well.

 The Sensitive Data principle prohibits entities from collecting personal information for IBA purposes from children they have actual knowledge are under the age of 13 or from sites directed to children under the age of 13 for IBA, or otherwise engaging in IBA directed to children they have actual knowledge are under the age of 13, unless such collection and other treatment of personal information is in accordance with Canadian privacy legislation.